Sumo Deadlift vs Conventional – Introduction

 - Your arms should be inside your legs.

-- Drop your hips, lift your chest, and brace your abs, which is your starting position.
+- Drop your hips, lift your chest, and brace your abs, which is your start position.

 - Keeping the bar close to your shins, your arms straight, and your shoulders pulled down and back, drive your feet into the floor and stand up.